 Mich.
 Comp.
 Laws Ann. § 380.1561 - Compulsory School Attendance Sec.
 1561.
 (1) Except as otherwise provided in this section, for a child who turned age 11 before December 1, 2009, or who entered grade 6 before 2009, the child's parent, guardian, or another person in this state has control and charge of the child shall send that child to a public school during the entire school year from the age of 6 to the child's sixteenth birthday.
-Except as otherwise provided in this section, for a child who turns age 11 on or after December 1, 2009, or a child who was age 11 before that date and enters grade 6 in 2009 or later, the child's parent, guardian, or another person in this state having control and charge of the child shall send the child to a public school during the entire school year from the age of 6 to the child's eighteenth birthday.
+Except as otherwise provided in this section, for a child who turns age 11 on or after December 1, 2009, or a child who was age 11 before that date and enters grade 6 in 2009 or later, the child's parent, guardian, or another person in this state having control and charge of the child shall send the child to a public school during the entire school year from the age of 6 to the child shall send the child's parent, guardian, or another person in this state having control and charge of the child's eighteenth birthday.
 The child's attendance shall be continuous and consecutive for the school year fixed by the school district in which the child is enrolled.
 In a school district that maintains school during the entire calendar year and in which the school year is divided into quarters, a child is not required to attend the public school more than 3 quarters in 1 calendar year, but a child shall not be absent for 2 or more consecutive quarters.